-In other words, in uncertain times, the ideal of lōkahi can be a beacon, one that reminds us to take good care of ourselves mentally, physically, and spiritually—and to offer that care to our friends and family as they maintain their own state of harmony.
+In other words, in uncertain times, the ideal of lōkahi can be a beacon, one that reminds us to take good care of ourselves mentally, physically, and spiritually—and offer that care to our friends, family, and community to maintain the state of harmony inside and outside of each of us.

 At the core of Hawaiian understanding of health is Lōkahi (balance or harmony and connection).
 This is sometimes referred to as the “Lōkahi Triangle”.
-Health is holistic and the Lōkahi Triangle is about achieving harmony in three areas: mentally, physically, and spiritually.
+Health is holistic and the Lōkahi Triangle is about maintaining harmony in and between the three areas: mental, physical, and spiritual.
 One is healthy when her or his physical, mental, and spiritual aspects are all in balance.
 According to this tradition, our physical healing cannot occur without resolving problems within the mental or spiritual realm and willingly taking responsibility for our health and all our actions, thoughts, and beliefs.

 So Lōkahi also means living in harmony with the world around us.
 Therefore to keep ourselves balanced, we also need to maintain that same balance within our whānau and hapori.